Article · Mar 13, 2026

 }

-Intl.DateTimeFormat (the Internationalization API, built into every modern browser and node since version 13) respects the runtime’s timezone by default.
+Intl.DateTimeFormat uses the runtime’s timezone by default.
 In the browser, that is the user’s OS timezone.
-In a server context, it is whatever TZ is set to.
+On a server, it is whatever TZ is set to.

-If you want to pin the formatter to a specific timezone regardless of the user’s machine (e.g. always show business dates in America/New_York), pass it as an option:
+If you want to pin to a specific timezone regardless of the user’s machine (always show business dates in America/New_York, for instance), pass it as an option:

 function todayInZone(timeZone) {